UNSPOKEN-GT/RobloxCookies.dat-deleter/README.md

 https://github.com/user-attachments/assets/c35d8025-72d1-43d0-b65d-f6a12eac0337

 # How to build it yourself
-I'm not going to go into depth of how to build it yourself, but an easy way is to follow this tutorial: https://code.visualstudio.com/docs/languages/cpp
+I'm not going to go into depth on how to build it yourself, but an easy way is to follow this tutorial: https://code.visualstudio.com/docs/languages/cpp

-or you can watch this good and easy-to-follow YouTube video: https://www.youtube.com/watch?v=DMWD7wfhgNY
+or you can watch this good and easy-to-follow YouTube video:

+https://www.youtube.com/watch?v=DMWD7wfhgNY

 # Conclusion